 "JILL, I DON'T KNOW WHAT GAME YOU'RE PLAYING, BUT"

-Mrs. Burns came through the kitchen door carrying another plate of stuffed mushrooms, but this plate was small and covered in plastic wrap.
+Mrs. Burns burst through the kitchen door carrying another plate of stuffed mushrooms, but this plate was small and covered in plastic wrap.
 "Jill, what is this plate, and why is GW written on the bottom?
 I remembered seeing it in the back of the fridge when I placed the shrimp in there today."

 Jill's face paled as her mouth hung open.
 "Uh, that's for me, I was planning on taking it home after the party.
 I wrote GW to remind myself to go home with it, you know, 'GO WITH me'.
 I'd forget my head if it wasn't attached," she laughed nervously, lightly smacking the side of her head.